-Performance is measured on the vesting date based on the extent performance criteria have been met over the previous four years.
+For grants before 2021, performance is measured on the vesting date, based on the extent financial performance criteria have been met over the previous four years.
 Measuring performance over an extended four-year period is consistent with the long-term outlook of the business.
-The performance criteria that apply to grants have historically been a combination of: